koendv/vacuum-pump-controller/README_DEVELOPER.md

 ## Footswitch

 The footswitch connector has one digital/analog and two digital contacts.
+The controller works with a SPDT footswitch.

 If you wish to connect an analogue footswitch (like those used on sewing machines) there is source in [footswitch.cpp.analog](arduino/vacuumcontroller/attic/footswitch.cpp.analog)